Garigliano Nuclear Power Plant: Clean-up of trenches (2014-2021)

 During the late 1960s, the burial of very low-level radioactive waste produced by the plant (such as contaminated protective clothing) was authorized.
 Three trenches were filled with waste.
 In 2014, began the remediation of trench 2 and trench 3.
 In 2017, the reclamation of trench 1 started also.
 The clean-up ended in 2021.
 All of the waste was then moved to the temporary deposit named D1.

 Building a new water supply system (2016-2019)

 A new shaft and new hydraulic works were built for underground water transportation: water to be used for industrial purposes within the structures.

-Dismantling of the systems of the turbine hall (2016-uncompleted)
+Dismantling of the systems of the turbine hall (2016-2025)

 In 2016, restoration work was started on the auxiliary systems of the turbine hall, in preparation of the dismantling of the turbine system which is the largest component of the thermal cycle.

 In 2018, the operations of cutting and removal of the turbine alternator rotor and stator were completed.
 The rotor was extracted and sectioned then the alternator was removed after being cut and cleaned of any asbestos dust or debris.

-Still uncompleted, the dismantling is set to end in the latter half of 2025.
+The dismantling of the turbine was completed in 2025.